mlgoth/cowatch.class.php/README.md

 Simple PHP class for timing / benchmarking sections of code with millisecond precision.

+This was developed on Linux, but I see no reason that it shouldn't work on other platforms.
+Please contact me, if the unit tests fails on your platform.

 ## Features

  - Automatically report code execution time to stdout as it completes.